Aachen II: Members

 The constituency was first represented by Franz Mühlenberg of the Christian Democratic Union (CDU) from 1949 to 1961, followed by fellow CDU member Josef Müller until 1972.
 The constituency was won by the Social Democratic Party (SPD) candidate Kurt Koblitz in 1972, who served until 1980.
 Erich Berschkeit of the SPD then served a single term from 1980 to 1983.
 Hans Peter Schmitz regained the constituency for the CDU in 1983, but the SPD won again in 1987 with Achim Großmann.
 He served until 2009, when Helmut Brandt of the CDU was elected.
 Claudia Moll of the SPD was elected in 2017 and re-elected in 2021.
+In 2025 Catarina dos Santos-Wintz of the CDU beat Moll in that years election.